floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/liveview-api.md

 The `html` function is a tagged template literal that allows you to write HTML with dynamic content in a very normal way using javascript
 [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
-The `html` tag handles escaping content in order to prevent injection attacks but just as important, the `html` tag also (transparently) creates the data structure necessary to efficiently calculate diffs between the current HTML and the new HTML.
+The `html` tag handles escaping content to prevent injection attacks but just as importantly, the `html` tag also (transparently) creates the data structure necessary to efficiently calculate diffs between the current HTML and the new HTML.
 This is what allows **LiveViewJS** to efficiently update the DOM with only the changes.